Affiliate links on Android Authority may earn us a commission. Learn more.

 Finally, there are some internal issues that you can’t really fix without a repair shop, but we can tell you symptoms to check for, just in case.

 - Bad battery — A bad battery will inevitably happen to all MacBooks someday because batteries degrade.
 You can tell this is the problem if it doesn’t turn on when only on battery power, but it boots up okay when plugged into the charger.
+Read our guide to learn more about MacBook battery health.

 - Bad logic board — A bad logic board can happen to any MacBook.
 Signs that it might be a bad logic board include seeing no activity whatsoever when hitting the power button, even with the power cable connected.